Northern India Journey – Day 3 Pink City

 Next, Salim drove us to City Palace.
 This was where the royalty relocated after living in Amber Fort.
 As we entered, we saw this lovely hall where foreign dignitaries were welcomed.
 I really loved the architecture of this building.
 Today, it houses the textile museum showcasing various Indian clothing, such kurta, salwar, and of course, the saree.
 Some photos of the royalty and their love for sports are also shown.

 We proceeded to this hall where local crafts were supposedly showcased.
 True enough, various items of different materials were on display.
-Unfortunately, they were sold.
+Unfortunately, they were all for sale.
 Small chairs were lain across the booths, in case you’d want to see more of the craft in detail.
 However, it felt as though once you took that seat, you would be driven to buy at least one of the items in the shop.
 After looking around, we went outside the hall already.

 We then entered the palace complex itself, being welcomed by the Hall of Private Audience.
 Here were jars which the royalty was said to have brought when they traveled elsewhere.
 We took a left towards another courtyard.
 Inside were distinct pillars made of mosaic tiles that formed different creatures.
 One of those that really drew attention to the visitors was this peacock design shown below.
 At the back of this courtyard is the palace still in use by the royalty up until today.